Sunset at Prambanan Temple in 2023: All You Need to Know

 What time is the sunset at Prambanan Temple?

-Depending on the time of year, the sunset at Prambanan is between 17:27 and 18:05.
-You can check the exact time here.
+Depending on the time of year, the sunset there is between 17:27 and 18:05.
+Check the exact time.

 I know what you’re thinking: How come you can watch the sunset at the temple if it closes at 17:30?